International activities of DWA

 - Translations of the DWA Set of Rules and Standards

-- Support of universities
+- Support of international fairs

 The International Water Association (IWA) is the global network of 10,000 water professionals spanning the continuum between research and practice and covering all facets of the water cycle.